- Recommended

 Discover the best of Sicily — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Sicily trip today.

-Main archaeological museum for Agrigento, displaying finds from ancient Akragas and giving essential context before visiting the Valley of the Temples.
+Main archaeological museum for Agrigento, displaying finds from Akragas and providing essential context before visiting the temple park.

-Stuffed rice balls coated with breadcrumbs and fried, usually filled with ragù, mozzarella, or butter and ham.
-One of Sicily’s most iconic street foods.
+Fried rice balls stuffed with ragù, mozzarella, or butter and ham.
+One of Sicily’s most iconic street foods, with local variations across the island.

 Sweet-and-sour eggplant dish with tomato, celery, olives, and capers.
-Served as an antipasto or side and deeply rooted in Sicilian home cooking.
+Served as an antipasto or side, it reflects Sicily’s Arab and Mediterranean influences.

-Service is often included or modest.
+Service is often included or minimal.
 Tipping is not required, but rounding up or leaving 5-10% for good service is appreciated.
-Round up taxis; small tips for hotel staff are welcome.
+Round up taxi fares slightly.

 Official public transport app